Behavioral Experiments in Health Economics

 Coller, M., & Williams, M. B. (1999).
 Eliciting individual discount rates.
 Experimental Economics, 2, 107–127.Find this resource:

 Cook, T. D., & Campbell, D. T. (1979).
 Quasi-experimentation: Design and analysis for field settings.
-Chicago: Rand McNally.Find this resource:
+Chicago, IL: Rand McNally.Find this resource:

 Cox, J. C., Green, E. P., & Hennig-Schmidt, H. (2016).
 Experimental and behavioral economics of healthcare.
 Journal of Economic Behavior & Organization, 131(B), A1–A4.Find this resource: